SignaCert

 Salira Optical Network Systems, Inc. was founded in 2000 with a mission to develop systems.

-Teseda Corporation, founded in 2001 and headquartered in Portland, Oregon, specializes in providing hardware and software solutions tailored for the semiconductor industry.
-The company focuses on enhancing productivity and profitability through its innovative offerings, including the DI Lab System for device testing and failure analysis, the Diagnostic Test System for scan-based testing, and the Field Triage System for remote diagnostics.
-These tools address essential needs such as device analyses, defect isolation, and root cause identification, thereby streamlining processes like silicon debug and manufacturing ramp.
-Teseda serves a diverse clientele, including integrated device manufacturers and fabless companies worldwide, and is recognized for its commitment to value, quality, and support within the industry.
+Teseda Corporation, established in 2001 and headquartered in Portland, Oregon, specializes in providing advanced hardware and software solutions tailored for the semiconductor industry.
+The company focuses on enhancing silicon debug, manufacturing ramp, failure analysis, and yield learning.
+Its product offerings include the DI Lab System for device testing and defect isolation, the Diagnostic Test System for efficient scan-based testing, and the Field Triage System designed for remote diagnostics in field locations.
+Teseda's innovative tools leverage scan-based testing to deliver cost-effective solutions that significantly improve productivity and profitability for its international clientele, which includes integrated device manufacturers and fabless companies.
+Renowned for its commitment to value, quality, and customer support, Teseda continues to lead in industry innovation through its skilled personnel and advanced technology.

 CafePress